EC-BingChilling/Summer2023/chapter6.md

 **Troubling Thought**

 There can be scenarios where there is more than one point of equilibrium.
-Which in turn makes it harder to read what action would be dont next.
+Which in turn makes it harder to read what action would be done next.

 **A Coordination Game**